Vocabulary

 Advanced

-Interpersonal · Admitting you were wrong gracefully
+Interpersonal · Admitting you were wrong

 Interpersonal · Challenging an idea without dismissing it